vk-cs/terraform-provider-vkcs/docs/data_sources/vkcs_compute_flavor.md

 ---
 layout: "vkcs"
-page_title: "VKCS: compute_flavor_v2"
+page_title: "vkcs: compute_flavor"
 description: |-
-  Get information on an OpenStack Flavor.
+  Get information on an VKCS Flavor.
 ---

 # vkcs\_compute\_flavor

-Use this data source to get the ID of an available OpenStack flavor.
+Use this data source to get the ID of an available VKCS flavor.

 ## Example Usage